Understanding & defining Quantitative Research

 Characteristics of Quantitative Research

-Some of the most distinguished characteristics of quantitative research are:
+Some of the most distinguished characteristics are:

 - Sample Size: Quantitative data is carried out with a vital size of the sample that symbolizes the targeted market.
 Appropriate sampling techniques are used to fortify the objective of the research.